-- Where, in the company's view, the counterparty is considered to be unlikely to pay amounts due on the due date or shortly thereafter without recourse to actions such as the realisation of security or - When the counterparty is past due for more than 90 days.
+- the realisation of security or - When the counterparty is past due for more than 90 days.

 As for the exposure at default, for financial assets, this is represented by the assets' gross carrying amount at the reporting date.
 The company also takes into consideration collateral and credit enhancement when measuring credit losses.
 Refer to notes 3 for further information.